cncf/dco2/README.md

 **DCO2** is a GitHub App that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.

+## Usage

+To start using DCO2, you need to [configure the application](https://github.com/apps/dco-2) for your organization or repositories.
+To enforce the DCO check, you can enable [required status checks](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) in your branch protection settings.

 ## How it works

 The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.